Estimate Time3 min

 “Grandchild” in need

-You get a late-night call from someone posing as your grandchild claiming to need money immediately for a medical or other emergency.
+You get a late-night call from someone posing as your grandchild, or maybe even as their doctor or lawyer claiming to need money immediately for a medical or other emergency.

 How to avoid elder fraud and financial abuse